Naveen219/Course-REST-API/README.md

 I created a **Course REST API**.

-Added full support for CRUD operations
+Added full support for CRUD operations.

-The User can make the following requests from Postman:
+The User can make the following requests from Postman :

-**GET**- To retrive all the courses from the Server (Retured as an of array of JSON objects)
+**GET**- To retrieve all the courses from the Server (Returned as an of array of JSON objects)

 **GET/{id}** - To retrive the course having the given id